mishmanners/mish-friendly-food/README.md

 Once the user has submitted the data, they should get a result back in their desired language.
 This can be shown on the screen as text.

-We have a lot of translations already which you'll see down below as "supported languages".
+We have a lot of translations already which you'll see down below as "supported languages", and there is now a page that shows the languages we support.
 Please continue to add new languages and translations.

 Currently, the website has a drop down for the translate from and to languages and a text box where you can type the word in.
-However these aren't very functional.
-We want to be able to add in a paragraph or a list of dietary requirements and have them all be translated in one go.
-If you can help with this that would be awesome.
-All the translations are currently available for users to browse.
+The website should also detect your browser's language and default to that as the input langauge.

 ### Phase 3 - Beautify and export